makersacademy/takeaway-challenge/README.md

 ```
 2.5.0 :001 > require './lib/takeaway.rb'
 2.5.0 :002 > takeaway = Takeaway.new

 2.5.0 :003 > takeaway.list_of_options
+Please enter 'display_menu' to see the menu
+Please enter 'choose(meal, quantity)' in order to order a meal
+Please enter 'show_basket' to see your current basket
+Please enter 'show_total' to see your total
+Please enter 'checkout' to place your order

 2.5.0 :004 > takeaway.display_menu
 1. Daniels's Delicious Chicken £12
 2. Eduard's Enviable Eggs £19